 If you do wind up in the Tampa area, there’s plenty to do, from hanging out along the Gulf Coast beaches to visiting Ybor City and Busch Gardens.
-For a more thorough rundown, check out our Tampa city guide.
+For a more thorough rundown, check out our Tampa Bay sports travel guide.

 For those whose travels will take them to Port St. Lucie, Jupiter or West Palm Beach, consider going a little farther south down I-95 to check out the Miami area.
-See our Miami city guide for all the happenings there.
+See our Miami sports travel guide for all the happenings there.

 You’ll have plenty of opportunities to see other sports during your Grapefruit League sojourn.
 Consider checking out the NHL’s Lightning at Amalie Arena in Tampa, the NBA’s Magic at Amway Center in Orlando, the NHL’s Panthers at BB&T Center in Sunrise (west of Fort Lauderdale), or the NBA’s Heat at AmericanAirlines Arena in Miami.